-1. When is the best time to visit the Top of the Rock?
+When is the best time to visit the Top of the Rock?

-Going early in the morning, first thing in the morning, is another good time to visit the Top of the Rock.
+Going early in the morning, first thing in the morning, is another good time to climb Top of the Rock.
 There is no doubt that watching the sunset from the top of Rockefeller Center is a magical feeling, but if you prefer to save that money and escape the crowds that can occasionally occur in that time slot my advice is to go up early in the morning.

 However, late in the evening, before they close the observation deck around 10 PM is also a good time to enjoy a more intimate visit at the Top of the Rock with hardly any other visitors, especially on weekdays.
-For this you will have to wait to take the last elevator at 9:10 PM.
+For this you will have to wait to catch the last elevator at 9:10 PM.

 At these two times of the day you will have the observation deck almost exclusively to yourself and you will live an almost private experience, and that in a city like New York full of people everywhere is always a luxury!

-3. Is it a good idea to go up in bad weather?
+Is it a good idea to go up if the weather is bad?

-If you already have your tickets, even if the weather is bad, it is worth going up because the overall experience at the Top of the Rock goes beyond the views, although, of course, most visitors come to the observation deck to enjoy the New York skyline and test their vertigo.
+If you buy your Top of the Rock tickets in advance, even if the weather is bad, it's worth going up because the overall experience at the Top of the Rock goes beyond the views, although, naturally, most visitors come to the observation deck to enjoy the New York skyline and test their vertigo.

-4. When is the best time to combine a visit to Top of the Rock with other tourist attractions?
+When is the best time to combine a visit to Top of the Rock with other tourist attractions?

-Popular places near Top of the Rock
+Popular places near the Top of the Rock

-- St. Patrick's Cathedral: It is the largest neo-Gothic Catholic temple in North America.
+- :::link|text=St. Patrick's Cathedral|element=pa-4690: is the largest neo-Gothic Catholic church in North America.
 It is in front of Rockefeller Center.
 Free admission.

 - Chrysler Building: An imposing Art Deco skyscraper where you can visit the lobby for free.

-- New York Public Library: You will be amazed by its majestic exterior guarded by the lions "Patience" and "Fortitude" as well as its spectacular reading rooms, which have also appeared in the movies.
+- New York Public Library: you will be amazed by its majestic exterior guarded by the lions "Patience" and "Fortitude" as well as its spectacular reading rooms, which have also appeared in the movies.

-Every family is different, but in general, if you plan to go to Top of the Rock with children, the best time of the day to visit is early in the morning because the kids are usually up early and wake up with lots of energy ready to make plans.
+Every family is different but, in general, if you plan to go to the Top of the Rock with children the best time of day to visit the Top of the Rock is early in the morning because the kids are usually up early and wake up with a lot of energy ready to make plans.

-What about with seniors?
+What about older adults?

 In this case, it will depend a bit on how old they are and whether the older ones have daytime or nighttime habits.
 That is, if they do not mind getting up early I recommend going with them early in the morning because it is when less crowds are formed at the Top of the Rock and they can move more freely and quietly through the facilities of the viewpoint.

-6. What about the best time of year to climb Top of the Rock?
+And the best time of year to climb Top of the Rock?

 Cameras love New York!
-True, but to get great photos it's essential to have good light no matter how photogenic the "City of Skyscrapers" is.
-That's why morning is the best time of day to take advantage of the natural sunlight from the open-air observatories on the 69th and 70th floors of the Top of the Rock.
+True, but to get beautiful photos it's essential to have good light no matter how photogenic the "City of Skyscrapers" is.
+That's why the morning is the best time of day to take advantage of the natural sunlight from the open-air observatories on the 69th and 70th floors of the Top of the Rock.